OceanBioME/OceanBioME.jl/docs/src/index.md

 run!(simulation)
 ```

-We can then visualise this:
+We can then load the saved output and visualize it:

 ```@example quickstart
 using CairoMakie